lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Sales Allocations/Sales Allocation.md

 Pallet Allocation
 -----------------

-The **Pallet Allocation** page is pre-filtered to only show pallets that are in the logged-in User ID’s allocation batch.
-This ensures that users do not allocate pallets in one another’s batches.
+The **Pallet Allocation** page is pre-filtered to only show pallets that are in the logged-in User ID's allocation batch.
+This ensures that users do not allocate pallets in one another's batches.